-Motion A: (No changes are requested by the Committee to Attachment A.):
+Motion A: (No changes are requested by the Board to Attachment A.):

-Recommend to the Board approval of the proposed regulatory text in Attachment A in concept and recommend the Board consider all of the following actions:
+Approve the proposed regulatory text in Attachment A in concept and complete all of the following actions:

-- (1) Approve the proposed regulatory text in Attachment A in concept and direct staff to draft the initial rulemaking documents in preparation for possible submission to the Director of the Department of Consumer Affairs and the Business, Consumer Services, and Housing Agency (Agency) for initial review and approval. - (2) Once the criteria in steps 1 through 3 under the section "Implementation Steps" set forth in the meeting materials have been met, bring the proposal in Attachment A back to the Board for final consideration and authorization to submit the rulemaking package to the Director and Agency for review and approval.
+- (1) Direct staff to draft the initial rulemaking documents in preparation for possible submission to the Director of the Department of Consumer Affairs and the Business, Consumer Services, and Housing Agency (Agency) for initial review and approval. - (2) Once the criteria in steps 1 through 3 under the section "Implementation Steps" set forth in the meeting materials have been met, bring the proposal in Attachment A back to the Board for final consideration and authorization to submit the rulemaking package to the Director and Agency for review and approval.

-Motion B: (The Committee has suggested changes to the text in Attachment A.) Recommend approval of the proposed regulatory text in Attachment A in concept with the following changes (describe what the Committee would recommend changing here) and recommend the Board consider all of the following actions:
+Motion B: (The Board has suggested changes to the text in Attachment A.)

+Approve the proposed regulatory text in Attachment A in concept with the following changes (describe what the Committee would recommend changing here) and complete all of the following actions:

-- (1) Approve the proposed regulatory text in Attachment A in concept with the changes discussed at this meeting and direct staff to draft the initial rulemaking documents in preparation for possible submission to the Director of the Department of Consumer Affairs and the Business, Consumer Services, and Housing Agency (Agency) for initial review and approval. - (2) Once the criteria in steps 1 through 3 above have been met, bring the proposal in Attachment A as amended back to the Board for final consideration and authorization to submit the rulemaking package to the Director and the Business, Consumer Services and Housing Agency for review and approval.
+(1) Direct staff to draft the initial rulemaking documents in preparation for possible submission to the Director of the Department of Consumer Affairs and the Business, Consumer Services, and Housing Agency (Agency) for initial review and approval.

+(2) Once the criteria in steps 1 through 3 under the section "Implementation Steps" set forth in the meeting materials have been met, bring the proposal in Attachment A as amended back to the Board for final consideration and authorization to submit the rulemaking package to the Director and Agency for review and approval.